-In less than 2 weeks, we slip the surly bonds of California, departing on Our Big Trip (OBT).
+In less than 2 weeks, we slip the surly bonds of California, departing on Our Big Trip (OBT) and our new roving retirement lifestyle.
 First stop, Australia.

 Like everyone else, I’m sure you want to know where are we going.
 Here is the list of countries we will be visiting:

 Some of these stops are on tours and others we are attacking on our own.

 21 countries in all, over 170 days; roughly 8 days per country.
 When I share our plans with friends, I commonly get these responses:

 I’ve always wanted to go to <place> OR

 <Place> is great, you’ll have a wonderful time OR

 Are you going to <specific place> while you are in <place>?

 Me: Why do you ask?
 Should I check out something else in <place> if I can?